House of Dhamma

 Insight meditation is also referred to as 'Vipassana'.
 Many wonderful and inspiring teachers have shared this practice with monks and lay Buddhists.

-The way of teaching that these mindfulness activities prepare you for - is the one originally taught by Ven.
+The way of teaching that these mindfulness activities prepare you for - is the one taught by Ven.
 Mahasri Sayadaw of Myanmar (Burma).
 His teaching, in turn, was based upon the instructions found in the Mahasatipattana Sutta (the Great Mindfulness discourse).
 It is usually taught by Buddhist monks in monastic situations.
 In general, Insight meditation is more appropriate for adults.

 Playful activities to help you tune into magic moments.

 The playful activities posted here may help you tune in to something magical.
-In addition, you will find inspirational quotes from Zen masters, stories and detailed instructions for practice too.
+In addition, you will find inspirational quotes from Zen masters, stories and instructions for practice too.

 Most of the activities and games in this series are very simple but they facilitate the arising of new understandings and attitudes through first-hand experience.
 If you wish to get philosophical afterwards, the experience brought to you through each activity enlivens the ancient texts and the instructions for meditation.